TheRemyD/TheRemyD/README.md

 ## Hi, I am Remy Dale!
 My friends and colleages call me RemyD

-I recently transitions to being a Software Engineer and looking forward to contributing to open source and private projects focusing on Front-End processes.
+I recently transitioned to being a Software Engineer and looking forward to contributing to open source and private projects focusing on Front-End processes.
 I love reading, anime, family, and code!

 Find out more about me & feel free to connect with me here :